automas-dev/os/notes.md

 - [ ] Test code
 - [ ] Move drivers and other os level code out of kernel (only keep essentials)

+## Future work

+- vprintf that takes file instead of puts and putc

 # Task Order

 1. Scheduler